-The Rambler is a new column by Graham Henderson, President of Music Canada.
-Graham will write from time to time about developments in the music industry, new trends or just about music!
+The Rambler is a column by Graham Henderson, President of Music Canada.
+Graham writes from time to time about developments in the music industry, new trends or just about music!
 Let’s face it, Graham has been around for a long time and has a lot to ramble on about.

 Well, the answer, perhaps not unsurprisingly, is: NOT SO GOOD!
 The highest ranked legal purchase link (iTunes) for the Carly Rae Jepsen single, ‘Call Me Maybe’, moved up in the search results but still appears behind many illegitimate links for “Call Me Maybe download”.

 Last week I raised questions about what Google’s announcement regarding priority ranking really means.
 So far, based on our test query, it hasn’t resulted in legitimate links to music downloads being bumped up to the top of the search results.
 Nor has it eliminated pirate sites from the search results altogether with mp3skull, 4shared and other illegitimate links still leading results.

 And now back to Grooveshark.
 Grooveshark has been the bane of label and artist efforts to establish a legal and legitimate marketplace for some time.
 It is the subject of multiple lawsuits from rights holders around the world.

 Thorn in the side does not begin to describe it.
 In one of Google’s on again, off again ‘commitments’ to aid artists and labels in their efforts to establish legitimate markets, Google followed Apple’s example and delisted them last year.

 But now, a year later, and with the aid of some truly tortured logic, Google has once again, opened access to Grooveshark.
 This seems to be a classic case of the left hand taking away what the right hand has given.
 With friends like this, who needs enemies?